 Expect to Lose Money

-Chances are good that you’ll lose money at some point with a short squeeze play.
+There’s a significant chance that you’ll lose money at some point with a short squeeze play.

 Nothing is guaranteed in the stock market and that’s especially the case as short-sellers have learned their lesson after the GameStop fiasco, and grow more cautious about their investing habits.
 MOASS trading patterns can be something of a roller coaster ride for investors, and the odds that your ride will dip along the way are high.
 That can translate into days or even weeks of your short-squeeze buying strategy where your investment returns are written in red ink.